2022 General Agriculture Degree Guide

 The United States has 176 different schools where you can get a degree in general agriculture.
 Our 2022 Best General Agriculture Schools ranking analyzes 80 of these schools to determine the best overall colleges for general agriculture students.
-Continue reading to check out one of our many unbiased rankings of agriculture programs later in this article.
+Explore this or one of our many other custom agriculture rankings further below.

 What Are The Requirements For a Degree in General Agriculture

 Those who pursue a career in agriculture enjoy working outdoors and getting their hands dirty.
 Agriculture is a physically strenuous job and can require long hours.
 It often does not follow the typical 40-hour work week.
 Employers are looking for hard workers who are willing to put in the time and effort necessary to ensure a successful harvest.
 You will be required to work directly with the different crops or animals and implement different techniques for growing and harvesting food.